porfirovskiy/Code-Visualizer/README.md

 # Code-Visualizer
-Code Visualizer tool for help to understand php code structure in project.
+Tool for help to understand php code structure in project.